SUSTAINABILITY Employee Relations

 We have a system in place detailing the job contents of 21 different work shifts.
 Each employee can choose 4 shifts according to their work, enabling them to work according to a variety of flexible schedules.

-In order to create new customer value, it is necessary for each and every employee to take on challenges on their own initiative.
-At Lawson, we have set up cross-departmental projects in which employees from different positions share their opinions from various perspectives to create better products and services.
+In order to create new customer value, it is necessary for each and every employee to take on challenges on their own initiative and autonomously.

 The department manager nominates people who took on a challenge with an innovative idea or teams that achieved extraordinary results and the President selects the winner and awards them at the corporate morning assembly.